hwaseem04/PIVOT/README.md

 ### Important

 You should be having Gemini key and free alibaba key to run the script.
-If you are based in china you the china server, or else stick with Singapore server for international version.
+If you are based in china use the china server, or else stick with Singapore server for international access.

 ## Acknowledgement